-I added Gruyere cheese which I finely grated and stirred through the soup and as well as sprinkled over the top, but you could just as easily replace with Parmesan, Pecorino or an aged sharp Cheddar.
+I added Gruyere cheese which I finely grated and stirred through the soup and as well as sprinkled over the top, but you could just as easily replace it with Parmesan, Pecorino or an aged sharp Cheddar.
 Blue cheese would also work brilliantly.

 Chorizo sausage would also be lovely.
-Pan fry chopped up pieces and use the rendered oil to drizzle over.
+Pan-fry chopped-up pieces and use the rendered oil to drizzle over.

 Fry sage in sizzling butter until crisp and scatter these on top.
 I feel you can never get enough crispy fried sage leaves.